dev-nick421/ItemTrackTags/README.md

 | H | Hero | orange |
 | M | Myth | pink |

-It just sits in the corner of each gear slot and updates when you open the panel or swap gear.
+Just sits in the corner of each gear slot.
+Updates when you open the panel or swap gear.

 ## Install